Group-20-Software-Engineering/lasertag/README.md

 # TO RUN
 - Run code `./run.sh`
+- Press the `-` button to scroll faster on the Splash Screen
 - After Splash Screen enter Player ID, Followed by Codename, followed by Machine ID *in that order*